Paul McCartney sues Sony/ATV for Beatles music rights

 The Beatles songs and rest of the ATV collection were then rolled into a joint venture Jackson formed in 1995 with his Sony-based label, creating Sony/ATV Music Publishing, which grew into the world's biggest song publisher.

-His estate sold off its stake in Sony/ATV, including the Beatles collection, to Sony Corp for $750 million in 2016, seven years after Jackson's fatal 2009 drug overdose from the powerful anesthetic propfol.
+His estate sold off its stake in Sony/ATV, including the Beatles collection, to Sony Corp for $750,000 in 2016, seven years after Jackson's fatal 2009 drug overdose from the powerful anesthetic propfol.

 According to his lawsuit, McCartney put Sony/ATV Music Publishing on notice as early as October 2008 that he wished to reclaim rights to the dozens of songs he co-wrote with the late fellow ex-Beatle John Lennon from September 1962 to June 1971.
 Those songs form the bulk of the Beatles catalog.